rowlandhill/tic-tac-row/README.md

 ### Document your planning and tell a story about your development process and problem-solving strategy:
 I began planning by drawing out a diagram of how I wanted the app to look.
 The finished product doesn't look exactly like my diagram, but it was helpful to have a visual before I started building.
+After that, I generated my user story, which I think I should have done first.
 I then mapped out the steps that I would take to move the project forward, with a ton of help from the provided "to do" list:
 - Create a basic board with HTML and CSS